 As illustrated below, you can click a point on the interactive chart to set a single value or drag a point to draw a line that sets several values (and, of course, you can still enter/adjust values in the grid fields below):

 When you set a point on the chart, or drag a point to create a line, the corresponding fields in the grid update immediately.
 If you drag a point out of range, or hold a dragged point out of range for a reasonable amount of time, the range of the vertical axis will automatically change to accommodate the value of that point.
-The only exception is the churn rate chart, which has a fixed range (0-100%).

 Of course, you can always enter values directly into a fields in the grid.
 When you do this, the chart will update to match.
 Any null values and invalid entries in the grid fields will create gaps in the line.